Contents

 9. Intercom (best for DTC brands focused on conversational support)

 Intercom provides messenger-based customer communication with strong AI chatbot features.
-The platform suits brands wanting a conversational support experience.
+Suits brands wanting a conversational support experience rather than a traditional ticketing one.

 Key strengths: